Rookout/docs/docs/rules-reference.md

 ### Rook Namespace

-Rook namespaces represents the Rookout SDK instance (aka "Rook") being evaluated.
+Rook namespaces represents the SDK instance (aka "Rook") being evaluated.

 They have the following attributes: